23 Oct Positive Psychology And The Science Of Sustained Happiness: Evidence-Based Strategies To Get Best Client Outcomes Fast

 Dr Nowell speaks internationally and trains professionals in human services organisations, hospital staff and welfare agencies.
 A member of the American Psychological Association and the Massachusetts Neuropsychological Association, he earned his doctorate at the University of Alabama and completed an internship program in neuropsychology at Tulane University Medical Centre in New Orleans, Louisiana.

 This online workshop will give you instant access to 6 hours of video content, accessible via streaming on our website, as well as downloads for PowerPoint slides, references, additional materials and worksheets you can use with your clients.
 You can view the course content in your own time and re-watch as many times as you like.
+Note that access will expire 12 months after purchase.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.